 - Texture is the condition of the surface of the wood.
 It also refers to its overall stability.
 Texture is often used for a wood that will show on the exterior of a building and affect its final aesthetic finish.

 - Color is the personality of the wood, from the pale hue of white pine to the vibrancy of redwood.

 - The direction that the wood cell fibers grew before the tree was cut determines the wood grain.
 Every plank will be unique in its wood grain pattern.

 Hardwoods have interesting grain patterns and a slower growing season than softwoods, making them a denser species.
 Softwoods, or evergreen trees, have a straighter grain and are better for construction projects due to their flexibility and closed grain structure.

 Best Wood for Building

 There are a few species of wood that are good for building homes, depending on where you live.
 Oak, which is rare in certain areas of the lower 48, the hardy Western Red cedar, pine and spruce are all wood species that will build a sturdy home.
 A stud wood type that is favored is the Douglas Fir, known for its structural strength.
 The framing lumber species will change for each region, such as Douglas Fir-Larch in the west and Hem-Fir in the east.
 Some projects require more than one type of wood.

 Stamp for Your Approval

-Choosing the best wood for a stud wall can be confusing.
-However, each board you buy has a stamp that reveals its strengths and weaknesses.
+Each board you buy has a stamp that reveals its strengths and weaknesses.
 Select wood that has a superior grade stamp.
 This includes the manufacturer, moisture content, species and certification mark, as well as the grade.
 The grade needed for a load-bearing wall is a stud.
 The highest strength and best-looking grade are select structural.
 Grade No. 2 tends to be the best bet as it is a solid framing lumber that is also less expensive without looking as rough as a grade.
 No. 3 lumber.